Irgens House: 17th century

-The property was later owned by Nicolai Jensen Arf frp, 1680 to 1699.
-In 170+1697, he held a monopoly on trade on the Danish Gold Coast.
+In 1680, Nicolai Jensen Arf acquired the property.
+In 1690–1697, he held a monopoly on trade on the Danish Gold Coast.
+In 1700, he had to sell the property at auction.

 18th century

+The new owner was Henrik Ocksen.
+In 1730, he was appointed as amtmand of Iceland and the Faroe Islands.
+He kept the property until his death in 1750.

+In 1751, Oksen's heirs sold the Irgens House to merchant Peter Borre.
+His property was listed in the new cadastre of 1756 as No. 45 in Christianshavn Quarter.

-The complex was acquired by merchant Peter Borre in 1751.
-His property was listed as No. 45 in the new cadastre of 1756.
-Borre and his business partner Peter Fenger were in 1760 granted a royal privilege to establish a sugar refinery in the complex but the plans were most likely not realized.
-Borre was instead appointed as manager of the country's newly monopolized tobacco industry in return for 12½ % of the government's incomes from the tobacco trade.
+In circa 1753, Borre partnered with Peter Fenger- as Borre & Fenger.
+His business partner resided in the Peter Fenger House at the other end of Strandgade.
+Their company Borre & Fenger owned a property facing Christianshavn Cabal (Overgaden Neden Vandet 51, later part of Wildersgade Barracks.
+Borre owned the adjacent warehouse (Overgaden Neden Vandet 49, later part of Wildersgade Barracks).
+In 1760, Borre & Fenger received a royal privilege to establish a sugar refinery but the plans were most likely not realized.
+Borre was instead appointed as manager of the country's newly monopolized tobacco industry in return for 12.5% of the government's incomes from the tobacco trade.
 The monopoly existed until 1778.
 Borre's daughter, Birgitte Kirstine Borre (1757-1809), married the merchant Charles August Selbye, a neighbor, on 26 November 1777.